babowsk1/tvm/a-instructions-and-opcodes.md

 ### A.8.3.
 Control flow primitives: loops.

 Most of the loop primitives listed below are implemented with the aid of extraordinary continuations, such as ec\_until (cf. 4.1.5), with the loop body and the original current continuation cc stored as the arguments to this extraordinary continuation.
 Typically a suitable extraordinary continuation is constructed, and then saved into the loop body continuation savelist as c0; after that, the modified loop body continuation is loaded into cc and executed in the usual fashion.
-All of these loop primitives have $$* \mathrm{BRK}$$ versions, adapted for breaking out of a loop; they additionally set $$c 1$$ to the original current continuation (or original c0 for $$*$$ ENDBRK versions), and save the old c1 into the savelist of the original current continuation (or of the original c0 for $$*$$ ENDBRK versions).
+All of these loop primitives have $$* {BRK}$$ versions, adapted for breaking out of a loop; they additionally set $$c 1$$ to the original current continuation (or original c0 for $$*$$ ENDBRK versions), and save the old c1 into the savelist of the original current continuation (or of the original c0 for $$*$$ ENDBRK versions).

 * E4 - REPEAT $$(n c-)$$, executes continuation $$c n$$ times, if integer $$n$$ is non-negative.
 If $$n \geq 2^{31}$$ or $$n<-2^{31}$$, generates a range check exception.
 Notice that a RET inside the code of $$c$$ works as a continue, not as a break.
 One should use either alternative (experimental) loops or alternative RETALT (along with a SETEXITALT before the loop) to break out of a loop.
 * E5 - REPEATEND $$(n-)$$, similar to REPEAT, but it is applied to the current continuation cc.